mmandolesi-g/warezbot/README.md

 ## Setup

-Add a config.json file and point the start up flag to it.
+Point the `configFile` flag to a file containing your config information.
 For example:
 ```
 {
   "loglevel": "debug",